keerthanamurugaiyan/Interview-notes/JavaScript.md

 some text.
 It is often used if the user wants to input a value before entering a page.
 It returns a string containing the text entered by the user, or null.

+**112. What is the working of timers in JavaScript?**

+   **i,** Timers are used to execute a piece of code at a set time or repeat the code in a given interval.
+This is done by using the functions setTimeout, setInterval, and clearInterval.
+                                                **(or)**
+   **ii,** Timers in JavaScript are used to run code after a specific time or repeatedly at intervals.

+- **setTimeout(function, delay)**: Runs the function once after the specified delay.
+- **setInterval(function, delay)**: Repeatedly runs the function at the specified interval.
+- **clearInterval(id)**: Stops the repeated execution started by `setInterval`.

+Timers work on a single thread, so events may queue up and wait to be executed.